berkes/spree_flat_in_range/README.md

 SpreeFlatInRange
 ================

+**This spree extension is no longer maintained; it was developed for Spree 1.0.0, but upgrading to 1.x.0 versions is problematic, due to bugs in Spree's "dummy" app building and its rapid changing API**

 A [Spree calculator](http://guides.spreecommerce.com/adjustments.html)
 to calculate fixed adjustments based on ranges.

 For example, **free shipping above $100, and $4.39 for all orders under $100**, would mean a range *from 0 to
 $99.99*, that *has a fixed shipping rate of $4.39*.

 Usage
 =====